seansteel3/my_first_wf/README.md

 * **Docker:** **Must be running** to execute the MLST genotyping step.
 * **Java 17+:** Required to run Nextflow.

+## Tested Conditions
+The following versions have been tested with this workflow and are guaranteed to work.
+Other configurations may run into issues, but this workflow is designed to be system agnostic and should function on any system where the above prerequisites are satisfied.

+* M3 Max running Tahoe 26.3.1 with Rosetta2 emulation for all conda installations
+* Nextflow version 25.10.4.11173
+* Conda version 26.1
+* Java version 17
+* Docker version 29.2.1

 ---

 ## Getting Started: Prepare the Data